ZaviiNet/EDMC_PluginBrowser/README.md

 This plugin (EDMC Plugin Browser) is licensed under the GNU General Public License v2.0 or later.
 *This README is for the EDMC Plugin Browser plugin.
 For EDMarketConnector itself, please refer to its own documentation.*

+## **Updates**

+🚀 What's New in v1.1.0
+Full EDMC 6.0 Support: The plugin has been refactored to align with EDMC 6.0's new standards and configuration system.

+Python 3.13 Compatibility: Updated to run smoothly on the new Python version bundled with EDMC 6.0.

+Improved Stability:

+Switched to relative imports to prevent conflicts with other plugins.

+Removed dependencies on internal configuration paths for more robust file handling.

+Better error handling during plugin installation and removal.